 The fate of Pugh’s campaign committee is complicated because, unlike the Bromwell and Oaks convictions, Pugh admitted last week that she used more than $35,000 of “Healthy Holly” book money to illegally fund her campaign for mayor in 2016.

 Her scheme was to disguise the book receipts – most, if not all of them, “fraudulently obtained” by double selling of “HH” books intended for Baltimore school children – as straw, or fake, donations put in the names of other people.

 By this route, funds deposited in Pugh’s “Healthy Holly” bank account were cashed and laundered into illegal campaign contributions by Gary Brown Jr., Pugh’s co-conspirator and campaign aide.

 After the State Prosecutor’s office indicted Brown in January 2017 for election law violations, $18,000 of the laundered “HH” money was diverted to pay for attorneys to represent Brown rather than returned to either the straw donors or the “HH” bank account.

 Specifically, the funds went to the law firm of William H. “Billy” Murphy Jr., based on court records and the U.S. Attorney’s statement of facts that Pugh signed as accurate and truthful last week.

-The Murphy firm’s lawyers won a probation verdict for Brown in May 2017, even though Brown refused to cooperate with state prosecutors, thereby keeping the true origin of the $18,000 in straw donations secret.
+The Murphy firm’s lawyers won a probation verdict for Brown in May 2017, even though Brown refused to cooperate with state prosecutors, thereby keeping the true origin of the $18,000 secret.